Thailand House panel steps up Phuket beach land probe

 According to the Department of Lands, the Freedom Beach area covers nine land plots.
 Courts have already revoked two land titles found to have been unlawfully issued, while the other seven plots remain under review.
 The committee also received petitions from residents concerning land rights and land use.

 Arsapol said all agencies must submit complete documentation within 15 days for analysis.
-He said any unlawful land title issuance, negligence of duty or other legal violations would face legal action.
+He said any unlawfully issued land title, negligence of duty or other legal violations would face legal action.

 He said the land under review belongs to the nation and must be protected under the same standard, adding that the aim is to ensure fairness for all parties and protect the public interest over the long term.